 Boothbay Harbor Library, Boothbay Harbor, Maine

-This hour program is a combination lecture and video presentation about the circumstances and aftermath of the sinking of the tall ship, Bounty, during Hurricane Sandy on October 29, 2012.
+This hour program is a combination lecture and video presentation about the circumstances and aftermath of the sinking of the dockside attraction the tall ship, Bounty, during Hurricane Sandy on October 29, 2012.

-He shares his personal journey producing his mother's biography as well as other family productions around the country.
+He begins his one-hour presentation with his personal journey producing his mother's biography as well as other family productions from around the country.